uxdxdev/uxdxdev.github.io/content/blog/staff-plus-engineering-initiatives-how-to/index.md

 4\.
 Secure Sponsorship:
 - Seek sponsorship and support for your initiative from the leadership team.
 This could involve the Director of Engineering, Vice President, CEO, or other relevant executives.
-- Make a compelling case for why the initiative aligns with the organization's strategy and how it contributes to its success.
+- Make a compelling case for why the initiative aligns with the organisation's strategy and how it contributes to its success.

 5\.
 Identify Key Stakeholders:
-- Identify individuals or teams within the organization who have a vested interest in or can contribute to solving the problem.
+- Identify individuals or teams within the organisation who have a vested interest in or can contribute to solving the problem.
 - Engage with these stakeholders to gain their support and involvement.

 6\.
 Form a Working Group: